 8. The employment contracts of locally recruited temporary staff members may be terminated by the Secretary General:

-b. without prior notice, if they knowingly made false statements in their application for employment or at the time of their engagement;7
+b. without prior notice, if they knowingly made false statements in their application for employment or at the time of their engagement;12

-9. In the cases referred to in paragraph 8 b. and c. above8 the reasoned decision to terminate an employment contract shall be taken after the locally recruited temporary staff member concerned has been heard by the Head of Office or, where the Director of a CEIO is concerned, by his or her hierarchical superior.
+9. In the cases referred to in paragraph 8 b. and c. above14 the reasoned decision to terminate an employment contract shall be taken after the locally recruited temporary staff member concerned has been heard by his or her hierarchical superior.15

 10. Employment contracts up to 12 months may be terminated by staff members with one month’s prior notice.
 In the event of a contract being extended beyond a period of 12 months, the period of prior notice shall be three months.